 A twelve-week summer Program with a Christmas break, targeting potential leaders in the arts, media, politics, public service, law, academia, and education.
 It emphasises intellectual rigour and discernment, character formation, and involves work-experience in a range of entities that make up civil society, with options for parliamentary placements.
 Classes unlock centuries of Christian theological insight on the world and the role of Christians in human society.
 Fellows sharpen their thinking by reading primary sources of formative social, cultural and political theorists in context, finding parallels in art, music, and literature.
 They are trained in public speaking, debating, writing for specific audiences (op-ed, speeches, précis, and briefs), and media presentation.
 Graduates join an active network of alumni already shaping the future direction of Australia.

 Price includes accommodation, meals, excursions, program materials, and transportation to and from Canberra airport.

-The program runs once a year with a maximum of twelve fellows per semester.
+The program runs once a year with a maximum of ten fellows per semester.

 You will have: